History of famous firsts in space

 1959: America’s first astronauts

 The first American astronauts were introduced in 1959.
-Members of the group were finalists from a competitive vetting process than began with over 500 candidates.
+Members of the group were finalists from a competitive vetting process than began with more than 500 candidates.
 These “Original Seven” were eventually called the “Mercury Seven” after the name of the American space project—the Mercury Program.

 1961: First person in space